 Jan.
 5, 1927 - A three-day public hearing began on the charges that four Major League Baseball games played between Chicago and Detroit on Sept.
 2 and 3 of 1917 had been thrown.

 Jan.
-5, 1931 - Lucille Thomas became the first woman to buy a professional baseball team.
-She bought the Topeka franchise of the Western League.
+5, 1931 - Lucille Thomas became the first woman to buy a professional baseball team when she bought the Topeka franchise of the Western League.

 Jan.
 5, 1932 – Pro Football Hall of Famer Chuck Noll was born in Sewickley, Pa.
 He would play for the Cleveland Browns from 1953 to 1959 and would serve as the head coach of the Pittsburg Steelers from 1969 to 1991.
 He was inducted into the Hall of Fame in 1993.